ariva00/ariva00.github.io/_pages/about.md

 I work in the DigAir research group under the supervision of Prof. Simone Melzi.

-Currently I'm working on the use of geometric priors to boost 3D data architectures, with a focus on transformers, both in the context of point clouds and meshes for tasks such as
+Currently I'm working on the use of geometric priors to boost 3D data architectures, with a focus on transformers, both in the context of point clouds and meshes for tasks such as shape matching and mesh generation.

 In my free time I enjoy photography and 3D art, passions that also drive my research interests in computer vision and geometry processing.
 I also like movies with no plot, old trains and wired architecture.